isabelc/EDD-Related-Downloads/readme.txt

 You have the option to stop related downloads from being automatically inserted on the bottom of the single download's content.
 This is useful if you are using the sidebar widget instead.

-For more info, see the [FAQs](http://wordpress.org/plugins/easy-digital-downloads-related-downloads/faq/).
+For more info, see the [installation instructions](http://wordpress.org/plugins/easy-digital-downloads-related-downloads/installation/), and the [FAQs](http://wordpress.org/plugins/easy-digital-downloads-related-downloads/faq/).

 For support or to report bugs, use the support forum link above, or use [GitHub](https://github.com/isabelc/EDD-Related-Downloads).
+Forking welcome.

 == Installation ==